 This is a more typical set of value labels.
 Looking at this definition tells you that if you wanted to limit your analysis to “Households under 1970 definition” the code for that restriction would be if gq==1.

-4.3 Look at the Data
+3.3 Look at the Data

-Unless your data set is very small, you can’t possibly read all of it.
+Unless your data set is very small, you can’t practically read all of it.
 But just looking at a few rows may allow you to immediately spot patterns that would be difficult to detect using code.
 In this case, opening the data browser (type browse or click the button that looks like a magnifying glass over a spreadsheet) will show the following:

 year and datanum seem to always have the same value, suggesting that we don’t need them.